GM 3.6 Liter V6 LGX Engine

 - High-flow intake manifold and acoustic cover: the lightweight composite intake manifold offers greater airflow capability than the current 3.6L engine, which matches with the higher-flow heads to support the new engine’s greater output.
 A one piece engine cover mounts atop the manifold for exceptional noise isolation.

 |Displacement:||3564 cc (217 ci)|

 |Assembly site:||Romulus Powertrain, Michigan, USA|

-The new 3.6L V6 LGX engine will be produced alongside the new 3.0L V6 Twin Turbo LGW engine at GM’s Romulus Powertrain Operations assembly facility, near Detroit.
+The 3.6L V6 LGX engine is produced alongside the new 3.0L V6 Twin Turbo LGW engine at the GM Romulus Powertrain Operations assembly facility, near Detroit.
 The facility received a $540-million investment to build these next-generation V6 engines.